Get Your Copy of "The Cradle and the Sword!"

 Read Chapter 1 right now for FREE.

+Who ruled the East while Rome ruled Europe?
+Meet four of the greatest empires in the history of Asia.
 This week, the BBC announced the discovery of two “ethnically Chinese” skeletons at an ancient Roman burial site in England.
 Who were they?
 What drove them to the far end of the world?
 We don’t know, yet. […]

 A tale of a time when East met West When Aristagoras, Greek sea-trader of Piraeus, first laid eyes upon the treasures amassed by his distant cousins in the Asian provinces of Lydia and Ionia, more than just his avarice was awakened.
 When he studied the layers of gold inlay on an earring crafted on the shores […]

 Michelle Stone wrote me a wonderful note in response to my article, “Time’s Orphans Have Names.”
 Here’s what she said: My fascination with this started when, as a child growing up in Zimbabwe, I used to run and play amongst the ancient stone walls of the magnificent Zimbabwe Ruins.
 There is nothing more hauntingly beautiful or […]

 The great crime bosses of the Iron Age I drove by the Assyrian carvings on the towers of Hollywood & Highland today, Louisiana rap music blasting from my speakers, and I felt a feeling that I’ve felt many times before, but one whose manifold nuances and raw emotional impact I’ve never been able to convey […]